metricly/metricly-docs/content/capacity-monitoring/inventory/inventory-element-detail.md

 ![relationship-tab-2019](/images/inventory-element-detail/relationship-tab-2019.png)

 ## About Tags
 A tag is a key-value pair assigned to a single element.
-Tags can be used to group elements and as search filters in Inventory Explorer, Event Explorer, Report Explorer, and Policy Editor.
-You can tag elements via the Inventory Explorer.
+Tags can be used to group elements and as search filters in Inventory, Reports, and the Policy Editor.
+You can tag elements via the Inventory.